AlainPaillou/JETSONSKY/README.md

 If you use a Jetson Nano 2GB, you could have some memory issues.
 Maybe you will have to create a SWAP file.

+I really recommend at least a Jetson Xavier NX tobrun my software.
+Jetson Nano will be to weak.

 **** 2022-08-17 UPDATE : New version of JetsonSky for both Linux & Windows. bugs fixed for mono camera treatments.
 Version is now 14.06